maicol07/dotfiles/README.md

 ### Manual installation

 Download the repo and paste it into your user directory.
-Then you can run the `.config/yadm/bootstrap` script ù,
+Then you can run the `.config/yadm/bootstrap` script.